sarvagnakadiya/CirclePay/README.md

 Savings Potential:

-        By eliminating transaction fees, USDCPay can help users save billions in fees annually.
+        By eliminating transaction fees, CirclePay can help users save billions in fees annually.
 Global blockchain transaction fees are projected to reach $36.5 billion by 2030, and our platform can significantly reduce these costs for USDC transfers for the end users.

 Mass Market Reach: